[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 Compliance with Waste Authority regulations.
 The collection, transportation, processing and disposal of municipal waste present or generated within the municipality shall be subject to such further reasonable rules and regulations as may from time to time be promulgated by the Waste Authority, including, without limitation, regulations related to the operation, management and administration of the Western County System; applications and standards for licensing requirements for payment bonds or other payment security, including but not limited to meeting liability insurance requirements; fees to be charged for such licensing; the terms of licenses; procedures; recordkeeping; transportation routes; payment for services; billing for shortfalls; sanctions for nonpayment, and other matters.

 Adoption of regulations.
-Rules and regulations adopted by the Waste Authority for the Western County System shall be deemed rules and regulations adopted under this chapter.
+Rules and regulations adopted by the Waste Authority for the Western County System shall be deemed rules and regulations adopted under this article.

 All generators of municipal waste and all municipal waste collectors and municipal waste transporters, and landfill operators, any transfer station operators or any other parties involved in the collection, transportation, processing or disposal of municipal waste of the municipality shall cooperate in the taking and preparation of an annual survey to be conducted by an engineering consultant designated by the Waste Authority.

 Recycling.
-Nothing contained in this chapter shall interfere with the operation of any program for recycling.
+Nothing contained in this article shall interfere with the operation of any program for recycling.

 The county has created the Waste Authority to administer the terms of the County Waste Flow Ordinance and to operate and administer the Western County System.